 Depending on the currents and sea conditions the journey takes between 10 to 20 minutes.
 If you drive your car onto the ferry you can get out and walk about and enjoy the scenery.

+Although the ferries are new, the fares remain the same.
 Fares are cheap.
 You only have to pay for the ferry from Butterworth to Penang.
 The return journey is not charged.
 (Penang Bridge has the same system of charging only one direction).

 On the Butterworth (mainland) side the ferry pier is known as Pangkalan Sultan Abdul Halim Ferry Terminal and it is adjacent to a multi-story transport hub and commercial/shopping complex called Penang Sentral.
 A bus terminal and Butterworth KTM Railway station are connected to this complex although ongoing construction work means that the connection between train and ferry is currently not as seamless as it could be.
 The location is shown here: